Screen Time, Sleep and Healthy Digital Habits

 The Developing Brain and Digital Stimulation

-Between ages 11 and 18, your brain is still developing.
-The part of your brain responsible for:
+Between ages 11 and 18, the brain is still developing.

 Decision making